Are you trying to think outside the social media or digital advertising box lately? I have news for you. Year after year, direct mail works better.

 Digital-Only Companies Are Doing Direct Mail

 More and more online companies are using direct mail marketing.
 Winc, Casper, Blink, Harry’s, Upwork are just a few of those included in giant Valpaks filled with coupons.
 In addition, many of these once-feisty startups now send newsletters, brand promotions, personalized letters, and much more in the mail.
-The trend of previously digital-only companies doing things like direct mail has increased hugely over the years.
+The trend of previously digital-only companies doing things like direct mail has increased hugely over the years because of the benefits of direct mail advertising.

 Mailers Perform Better Than Digital and Social Media Ads